Skip to Content

 6067 Wilshire Blvd., Los Angeles, CA 90036

-The Academy Museum of Motion Pictures is hosting a Family Matinee showing of The NeverEnding Story on Saturday, November 26th at 11:00 am.
-“The film’s a timeless enchanting tale that denotes the power of imagination and magic and persists in the psyche of audiences who grew up with it.”
-(Recommended for children 7 and older.)
+The Academy Museum of Motion Pictures is hosting a Family Matinee showing of Dinsey’s Moana on Saturday, November 25th at 11:00 am.
+“The Oscar-nominated, computer-animated adventure is based on Polynesian myths.”
+The accommodative screening includes open captioning, keeping the theater dimly lit, and maintaining a lower volume.
 Tickets are available online.
 (The movie is rated PG.)

 Hollywood Blvd., Vine St., and Sunset Blvd., Hollywood, CA

-The Hollywood Christmas Parade celebrates its 90th Anniversary this year.
-The Parade is scheduled for Sunday, November 27th at 6:00 pm and features marching bands, equestrian units, live performances, giant balloons, celebrity sightings, and much more.
-Ticket information is available online.
+The 91st Hollywood Christmas Parade is happening on Sunday, November 26th at 6:00 pm and features marching bands, equestrian units, live performances, giant balloons, celebrity sightings, and much more.
+Check the website for ticket information.

 Wendy Kennar is a mother, writer, and former teacher who has lived her entire life in the same Los Angeles zip code.
 You can read more from Wendy at her website WendyKennar.com where she writes about books, boys, and bodies (living with an invisible disability).